Simple Sheaves for Knot Conormals: Sheaves

 \subsection{Singular support}

-To a sheaf $\cF\in D^b(Y)$, one can associate a closed conic subset $SS(\cF)\subset T^*Y$, called the \textit{singular support} \cite[Definition 5.1.1]{KS}.
-Typical examples include: (1) a sheaf is locally constant if and only if its singular support is contained in the zero section, (2) the constant sheaf supported on a closed submanifold $Z$ has singular support being $T^*_Z Y$.
+To each sheaf $\cF\in Sh(Y)$, one can associate a closed conic subset $SS(\cF)\subset T^*Y$, called the \textit{singular support} or the \textit{micro-support} \cite[Definition 5.1.1]{KS}.
+Typical examples include: (1) a sheaf is locally constant if and only if its micro-support is contained in the zero section, (2) the constant sheaf supported on a closed submanifold $Z$ has its micro-support being $T^*_Z Y$.

 Let $0_Y$ be the zero section of $T^*Y$ and $\dot{T}^*Y = T^*Y\setminus 0_Y$.
 Suppose $\Lambda \subset \dot{T}^*Y$ is a connected conic closed Lagrangian.
 By a theorem of Guillermou-Kashiwara-Schapira \cite{GKS}, the subcategory